klapaucius4/email-blocklist/readme.txt

 == Changelog ==
 = 1.2.0 =
+* Add feature to scan existing users for potential spam accounts
 * Modify plugin metadata and plugin header
 * Add over 60k domains to the global blocklist